How to push results to a Google Cloud Storage bucket

 You can activate results to a file using either Segment Builder or the Query Tool.
 Go to the Activation tab under Activate, where you will see some information about the campaign and its status.
 The total rows gives you an insight into the size of the dataset, before pushing it to the destination.

 At the bottom of the page, you will see a box providing more details on the campaign, such as the query used and the name of the output column.
-There are three menu tabs within this box - Details, Push Connectors and Pushes.
-Once you've pushed the results, the details and status will be viewable under the Pushes tab.
+There are three menu tabs within this box - Details, Export Configuration and Export History.
+Once you've pushed the results, the details and status will be viewable under the Export History tab.

-For now, switch to Push Connectors and use the slider to enable Google Cloud Storage.
+For now, switch to Export Configuration and use the slider to enable Google Cloud Storage.
 The form below now appears.

 The above form contains the following fields: